ariel17/sciphi-example/README.md

 ### SciPhi

-This environment uses the `config.json` file since it is expected in their infrastructure.
+This environment uses the `config.json` and `src/app.py` files since those are expected in their infrastructure.

 Add required keys in deployments config: